angular/angular/guides/theming.md

 // The warn palette is optional (defaults to red).
 $candy-app-warn:    mat-palette($mat-red);

-// Create the theme object (a Sass map containing all of the palettes).
+// Create the theme object.
+A theme consists of configurations for individual
+// theming systems such as `color` or `typography`.
+$candy-app-theme: mat-light-theme((
+  color: (
+    primary: $candy-app-primary,
-$candy-app-theme: mat-light-theme($candy-app-primary, $candy-app-accent, $candy-app-warn);
+    accent: $candy-app-accent,
+    warn: $candy-app-warn,
+  )
+));

 // Include theme styles for core and each component used in your app.
 // Alternatively, you can import and @include the theme mixins for each component